Skip to content

 Github (Course website): https://github.com/gelab-uiuc/CS598-GBL

-• Covering most of the course information, including schedule and reading lists
+• Covering most of the course information, including the schedule and reading lists

-Note: Please use Canvas Discussion to submit your course-related questions.
-Please DO NOT email the TA or Prof. Liu directly, unless the matter is private or only concerns yourself.
+Note: Please use Canvas Discussion and Slack channel to submit your course-related questions.
+Please DO NOT email the TA or Prof. Liu directly, unless the matter is private or only concerns you.

 Course Description